 When: October (two days)

-UTOPIAfest is a fun event that takes place on a scenic ranch in Texas.
-The two-day festival features a wide range of musical genres and family-friendly activities like mountain biking, hiking, arts, and workshops to entertain festival-goers of all ages.
+UTOPIAfest is a fun event on a scenic ranch in Texas.
+The two-day festival offers a wide range of musical genres and family-friendly activities like mountain biking, hiking, arts, and workshops for all ages.
 Camping is also available on-site.

 3. Austin City Limits Music Festival